-- As parents, a major red flag to look out for is when you see your child passing up normal opportunities for socialization or outside play.
+- As parents, a major red flag to look out for is when your child starts passing up normal opportunities for socialization or outside play.

 - If a child’s only interactions are through screen activities, they’re missing out on a ton of social learning opportunities.

 - Not all screen time is equal.
-Kids are more engaged when they’re using an iPad, tablet, phone, or playing a video game then when they’re just watching a television show.
+Kids are more engaged when they’re using an iPad, tablet, phone, or playing a video game than when they’re just watching a television show.

 - Parents need to explain to their children the reasons why each screen time guideline is being set.
 If students don’t understand why they should not use something, then they’ll probably find a way to get around it.